canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2006_desikan_killiany/README.md

 new studies.
 Unlike in the Glasser projection, where the cortical folding is individualized by interregional boundaries are not, here the interregional boundaries are also individualized based on participants' cortical folding based features.
+That said, the training sample here is probably not representative of the general population due to selection biases that result in overrepresentation of healthy 20-40 year olds, so take it with a grain of salt.

 ## Methods